31Amin/car_maintenance_tracker/README.md

 **Fleet Owner;**
 1. Having a fleet of company cars, I want a single tool, where all the maintenance records are logged.
 2. Company cars are operated by employees, service & maintenance is arranged by employee, so they system should allow for the employee to input the records & update records.
-3. There is a list of approved garages for service and maintenance to be carried out, a list of the garages should be available to the employee when entering the record and the list should be able to be updated by the admin.
+3. There is a list of approved garages where service and maintenance can be carried out, a list of the garages should be available to the employee when entering the record and the list should be able to be updated by the admin.

 **Record Owner;**
 1. Simple form when entering data.
 2. Ability to register a car to the system.
-3. View of the records entered by me, with the ability to view, edit & delete as required.
+3. View the records entered by me, with the ability to view, edit & delete as required.

 **Site Administrator Owner;**
 1. Ability to view all records entered in to the system.